 Josie Cardoso-Rojo is an immigration attorney who has focused on all aspects of removal/deportation defense with an emphasis on asylum law.
 Prior to joining KIND, she was a staff attorney at Human Rights First, where she mentored over 200 cases involving asylum, adjustment of status, TPS, cancellation of removal, and SIJS.
 Before Human Rights First, she was a solo practicing attorney focusing on removal defense, as well as family-based and employment-based immigration.
 She graduated from Benjamin N. Cardozo School of Law in 2014, and is licensed to practice in New York, New Jersey, and Florida.
 Josie currently resides in Brooklyn, NY with her four yorkies.

 Samantha Coss graduated from Pitzer College in May of 2019 with a Bachelor of Arts in International Intercultural Studies and Spanish.
 Coss completed two theses in partial fulfillment of both majors, including a blog written in Spanish exploring the intersection of Gender and Immigration and a critique on the NGO which earned her Honors in International Intercultural Studies.
 Coss gained experience in Immigration advocacy while interning with two Day Labor Centers in Seattle, WA and Pomona, CA, where her duties included developing a resource center and teaching naturalization classes for community members.
-As Samantha launches a career in social justice and human rights, she is thrilled to join the KIND Detained team as a Paralegal.
+As Samantha launches a career in social justice and human rights, she is thrilled to join the KIND Detained team as Interim Paralegal.

 Clare was born and raised in Oakland, California.
 She attended Fordham University in the Bronx, New York, where she studied English and International Studies.
 For her senior thesis, she examined the responses of the United States’ government to large scale influxes of immigrants seeking protection within its borders.
 After graduation, she moved to Austin, Texas for two years and worked at Posada Esperanza of Casa Marianella, a homeless shelter dedicated to providing a safe space and supportive services to immigrant women and children.
 Upon moving back to New York City, Clare worked as a Legal Assistant at Her Justice, an organization offering free legal services to low income women in the areas of family, matrimonial, and immigration law.
 Clare is excited to be at KIND as a Paralegal in the Detained Program to continue to expand her knowledge of the immigration system so she can better serve as an advocate for immigrants.